craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Animal Empathy
 > Animal Empathy is the ability to accurately understand the intentions and mental state of a creature that is "less than sentient".
 #### Deduction
-> Deduction is the ability to accurately intuit the
+> Deduction is the ability to intuit the accuracy of statements made by another or to intuit the general mental state of another.
 #### Perception
+> Perception is the ability to notice and comprehend important sense-stimulus.
 #### Streetwise
+> Streetwise is the ability to manuever
 ### Charisma
 #### Diplomacy
 #### Deception